Practice Incentives Program (PIP)—entry and eligibility

 If a practice wants to join the PIP, they must complete an application package.
 This can be obtained by downloading a PIP and GPII application form or by calling the PIP Enquiry Line on 1800 222 032**.

 To submit the completed application and requested supporting documentation:

 Applications are accepted by email if the signed completed application and supporting documentation are attached in a PDF file.
 Applications are assessed by Medicare and practices will be advised in writing of their eligibility.
 If necessary, Medicare will contact the practice for additional information.

 Note: the submission of an incomplete application form

 s can result in a delay to the practice approval process.

-Medicare Australia will audit a selection of practices annually to verify they are continuing to meet the various elements they have claimed.
+Medicare will audit a selection of practices annually to verify they are continuing to meet the various elements they have claimed.

 New applicants must complete a PIP and GPII application form and supply the required supporting documentation.

 To be eligible to participate in the PIP, a practice must be accredited, or registered for accreditation, against the Royal Australian College of General Practitioners (RACGP) Standards for general practices.
 Practices must achieve full accreditation within 12 months of joining the PIP and maintain full accreditation thereafter.